lostintangent/node-azure/README.md

 1. Visual Studio Code Insiders Build, which you can download [here](https://code.visualstudio.com/insiders).
 You don't technically need the insiders build, however, I would encourage everyone to use it since it provides access to the latest bug fixes/feature enhancements (just like Chrome Canary builds), and is the same build that the VS Code team uses.

 2. Docker, which can be downloaded [here](https://www.docker.com/products/docker).
+Additionally, you will need to have a DockerHub account in order to publish the Docker images that will be created in the walkthrough.

 3. Azure CLI 2.0 preview, which provides installation instructions [here](https://github.com/Azure/azure-cli#installation).
+Additionally, you will need an Azure account, and be logged in with the Azure CLI by running `az login` and following the interactive login.

 4. Yarn, which provides installation instructions [here](https://yarnpkg.com/en/docs/install).
 This isn't technically required, however, it's used in place of the NPM client below.